Hy-DAT: A Tool to Address Hydropower Modeling Gaps Using Interdependency, Efficiency Curves, and Unit Dispatch Models: Database Generation and Utilization

 \subsection{Database Schema and Database Instances}

-The database schema developed in this work has been linked with each other using a common identifier as shown in Table \ref{Table 1}.
-This method of linking the tables using a common column identifier becomes important during the GUI development process of this work as discussed in Section \ref{integration} of this work.
+The database schema developed in this work has been linked together using a common identifier as shown in Table \ref{Table 1}.
+This method of linking the tables using a common column identifier becomes important during the graphic user interface (GUI) development process of this work as discussed in Section \ref{integration} of this work.